fnagel/t3extblog/Documentation/DeveloperGuide/Index.rst

 **Quick test procedure**

-* Create a new post
+* Create a new post and translate it
 * Add comment with subscription (saved but marked as SPAM) -> admin email sent
 * Mark as non SPAM using the dashboard (T3extblog BE module) -> subscription mail sent
-* Confirm subscription by email link
+* Confirm subscription by email link (check localization and link)
 * When in subscription manager, add new article subscription
 * Add another comment (saved but marked as SPAM) -> admin email sent
 * Edit the comment record you just created in "list" module
-* Un-check the SPAM checkbox, save record -> new comment mail sent
+* Un-check the SPAM checkbox, save record -> new comment mail sent (check localization and link)
+* Add a valid comment for the translated post -> new comment mail sent (check localization and link)
+* Make sure there a two comments displayed for the default language post and only one for the localized post
 * Click envelope icon in "all post" view (T3extblog BE module) -> New post subscription mail sent